-Non-fungible tokens are purchased and sold on specialised marketplaces unlike fungible tokens which are exchanged and traded.
-In this scenario, NFTs' worth is determined by its rarity.
+Non-fungible tokens are purchased and sold on specialized marketplaces, unlike fungible tokens which are exchanged and traded.
+In this scenario, NFTs' worth is determined by their rarity.

 Because NFTs are backed by Blockchain technology, NFT is always real and that counterfeiting is nearly impossible, implying that NFTs are genuine.

-Finally, NFTs use decentralised platforms for transactions.
+Finally, NFTs use decentralized platforms for transactions.
 It prevents the owner from changing, altering, or compromising the data once it has been committed.